 Vernon: I had undergone radiation therapy, “Zometa” bone treatment intravenously, as well as a “Lupron” shot every twelve weeks.
 The “Zometa” treatment subsequently caused necrosis of the left jawbone.
 Thus it was discontinued many years ago.
 I later found that I was allergic to the ‘bisphosphonates” that were present in the “Zometa” product.

 I have used acupuncture, shiatsu massage and Chinese herbs to assist my system in coping with the disease, as well as side effects from the treatment therapies.

-Question: Are there any stories you can share (both good or bad) with your cancer treatments prior to coming to Hope4Cancer institute?
+Question: Are there any stories you can share (both good or bad) with your cancer treatments prior to coming to Hope4Cancer Treatment Centers?
 What inspired you to seek non-toxic cancer treatments?

 Vernon: Please see previous question and its answer as regards the jaw necrosis.
 It now appears as though a good many of the treatments have ultimately done more harm than good over the long-term.
 That is the main reason that I sought out other methods of treatment that were not as toxic and generally harmful.

 It now appears that a good many of the treatments have ultimately done more harm than good over the long term.
 That is the main reason that I sought out other methods of treatment that were not toxic and generally harmful.”